Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Once done, we’ll finalize the merge by committing our changes.

 We’ve mentioned branches a lot so far, and it’s about time we explain what branches are.
 Branches are one of the most powerful features in Git.

-There are many use cases for branches, for example, if you’re working on a software with different releases, development of the different versions shouldn’t be going on the same pipeline.
+There are many use cases for branches, for example, if you’re working on software with different releases, the development of the different versions shouldn’t be going on the same pipeline.
 Branching is basically diverging the flow of changes in a certain direction.

 Another more general example is a production, testing, and development branches, production would only contain stable releases, certain development commits would have to diverge to testing before they’re merged with production and so forth.
 It’s a much-needed practice in the software world.

 The reason why Git is so good at branching is that it’s using snapshots and calculating differences, the process of creating a branch then becomes much simpler and faster than it is in other systems like SVN where such operation is a headache.